Caverns (novel): Composite novel

 The idea of the composite novel or collaborative fiction was not new.
 In 1872 Harriet Beecher Stowe wrote a book Six of One by Half a Dozen of the Other with five other authors about three mismatched couples searching for their proper mates.
-A dozen authors, including Henry James, William Dean Howells and Mary Eleanor Wilkins Freeman collaborated to write The Whole Family, with each author writing from the perspective of a different family member.
-Another famous composite novel was Naked Came the Stranger, a book written by 24 journalists to be deliberately incoherent but still prove that any novel with sex sells.
+At the turn of the century, a dozen authors, led by William Dean Howells, and including Henry James and Mary Eleanor Wilkins Freeman, collaborated to write The Whole Family (1908).
+Each author wrote a different chapter, taking the perspective of a different family member.
+Another famous composite novel was Naked Came the Stranger (1969), a book written by 24 journalists as a literary hoax; it was deliberately incoherent but full of sex to prove that any novel with sex sells.

 The work of Kesey and his class departed from previous composite novels by having the thirteen class members and Kesey collaboratively write each sentence.
 Of the methodology, Alfred Bendixen wrote in The New York Times that "The book shows that a group of apprentice writers can collaborate and produce a highly readable tale in a relatively short period of time.
 But Caverns also reminds us - sometimes painfully - that the novel requires an individual voice, fully realized characters and a clear sense of time and place."